aerobase/aerobase-js-sdk/packages/security-cordova/README.md

-## AeroGear Metrics Cordova plugin
+## AeroBase Metrics Cordova plugin

-Wrapper for existing cordova plugins that are being used for AeroGear security SDK.
+Wrapper for existing cordova plugins that are being used for AeroBase security SDK.

 ## Installation

 ```
-cordova plugin add @aerogear/cordova-plugin-aerogear-security
+cordova plugin add @aerobase/cordova-plugin-aerobase-security
 ```

 ## Using development version of plugin